tm571/aip-community-registry/Personal Gmail and Calendar Connector/README.md

 1. On your Foundry instance, create a new Data Connection REST API source.
 Config:
     1. Connection Type: Direct connection
     2. Domain base URL: googleapis.com
+    3. Authentication: None
-    3. Define Additional Secrets
+    4. Define Additional Secrets
         1. Name: “RefreshToken”, Value: copy and paste your refresh token from the step above Untitled
         2. Name: “ClientId”, Value: copy and paste your Client Id from Untitled
         3. Name: “ClientSecret”, Value: copy and paste your Client Secret Untitled
-    4. Network connectivity: add the following egress policies
+    5. Network connectivity: add the following egress policies
         1. gmail.googleapis.com (for Gmail API access)
         2. www.googleapis.com (for other services e.g. Calendar API access)
         3. oauth2.googleapis.com (for authentication)
         4.
-    5. Code import configuration: toggle “Allow this source to be imported into code repositories”
+    6. Code import configuration: toggle “Allow this source to be imported into code repositories” and “Allow this to be used in Compute Modules”
-    6. Export configuration: toggle “Enable exports to this source”
+    7. Export configuration: toggle “Enable exports to this source”
-    7. Save
+    8. Save

 ## Upload Package to Your Enrollment